RMLio/prov4itdata-web-app/docs/REPORT.md

 Comunica provides a meta-query engine which is designed in a highly modular and configurable manner to deal with the heterogeneous nature of Linked Data on the Web, allowing to fine-tune the Comunica engine to completely suit the needs of the system.
 Furthermore, Comunica also supports executing SPARQL queries over one or more interfaces.

-Incorporating Comunica allows us to select the data we wish to transfer to new services.
+Incorporating Comunica, as depicted in the Architectural diagram above, allows us to select data from the intermediary datasets on the Solid Pod and transfer it to new services.

 Moreover, we are working on adding provenance to the Comunica architecture as well.
 The goal is to provide the ability to add different levels of provenance: